 What better time than spring to have a French love affair!
 In this case, my love affair is with French cosmetics.
-Many of the effective and beautiful products I love happen to haul from France.
+Many of the effective and beautiful products I love happen to be French.
 We’re spoilt for choice these days.
 The cosmetic market is over-saturated.
 There is something very indulgent about French beauty products.
-They are for pleasure-seekers and not just focused on utalitarian necessity, or the Birkenstock-wearing earnestness of many natural brands.
+They are for pleasure-seekers and not just focused on utilitarian necessity, or the Birkenstock-wearing earnestness of many natural brands.
 Using them feels like flirting and giving into something a little frivolous but ultimately good for you.

 1. Obviously I am going to start with the ultimate frivolity of a fleeting but beautiful spring perfume.
 Le Chevrefeuille by Annick Goutal focuses on the green flower-stem accord typical of “honeysuckle”-type scents.
 It’s a wonderful, uplifting fragrance but does not last very long on the skin.